lantanagroup/link-cloud/.github/pull_request_template.md

 ### 🛠 Changes being made

 Summarize the changes you've made in this pull request.
 Include an itemized list if you can.
-It'll help the reviewer

 ### 🧪 Testing performed

-Describe the testing that was performed
+Summarize the testing that was performed.

 ### 🏎 Quality check